 The following list of drinks are more likely to make you stay awake rather than feel sleepy:

-Drinks that are high in sugar or caffeine stimulate the mind, which is precisely the opposite of what you should do before bed.
+Drinks that are high in sugar or caffeine stimulate the mind, and can disrupt melatonin production, which is precisely the opposite of what you should do before bedtime.

 And as much as you might love indulging in a nightcap or two, drinking alcohol before bed is proven to be detrimental to quality sleep.
 One study reveals that consistently drinking before bed can reduce quality REM sleep and increase sleep latency.

-Our sleep cycles have a way of changing with different stages of life.
+Our sleep cycles have a way of changing with our health and different stages of life.
 You probably find that you sleep better at home, compared to when you travel.
 Or maybe you sleep better alone because you’re easily disturbed by your partner.

 Whatever the case, it’s crucial to have a sound understanding of what actually makes you sleepy.
-Some may love drinking milk before bed; others prefer using a weighted blanket or listening to sleep sounds before bed.
+Some may love drinking milk before bed; others prefer using a weighted blanket or listening to sleep sounds when it’s bedtime.

 It’s good to know your unique sleep triggers.
 For most people, one of the most significant factors that create restlessness is an uncomfortable bed.
 As well as drinking milk, if you’re on a journey towards better sleep, ensure you have the most comfortable mattress.